krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 - what are the termination conditions?
 - Careful choosing your loop expressions

+79: Word Search

+- We must recognize that this problem is a backtracking problem, but also, it's a choose/unchoose problem.
+- In a DFS, our goal is to find if a path is reachable from a source vertex to a destination vertex.
+However, this is not a graph traversal problem - it's a backtracking problem i.e. the choose/unchoose component.
+- We must find a _distinct_ combination of characters, this indicates the problem is a backtracking problem

 94: Binary Tree Inorder Traversal

 - Convert recursive algorithm to iterative